querkmachine/beeps.website/src/blog/2024-04-29-frontend-forum-1-the-basics.md

 }
 ```

-All of the headings will still be in Comic Sans, but now the first and third ones will be blue, whilst the second one will be red, as we've given it a more specific direction, or 'selector'.
+All of our headings will still be in Comic Sans, but now the first and third headings will be blue, whilst the second heading will be red.
+By specifying `aside h2` (an `h2` inside of an `aside`), we've given it a more specific selector, so that wins over the plain `h2`.

-This would happen even if `aside h2` came first, as it's a more specific rule.
+This would happen even if `aside h2` came first in our code order.
+The more specific selector always wins.

+{% character character="ash", variant="sleepy" %}
+This is no longer necessarily true thanks to the recent introduction of a feature called Cascade Layers, but you really don't need to know about those right now.
+{% endcharacter %}

 Different types of selectors have different levels of specificity.
 I personally visualise this as being a four-digit counter that increments each digit as different types of selectors are used, with the highest number winning.